N64Recomp/RecompFrontend/README.md

     - should be able to add new non n64 inputs
   - `input_mapping`
     - `default_n64_mappings_controller` and `default_n64_mappings_keyboard` should have helpers for overridding
-  - `input_state`
-    - ~~`controller_states` seems like it could have a better link with `profiles`' `controllers` vector. both are used for tracking which controllers are plugged/unplugged so a global controller registry would be a good simplification I think.~~ edit: these states are more reflective of what is currently connected while `profiles` is maintaining a registry of what was ever connected which is very important for player reconnection
-    - whole file feels off to me, like its trying to do too much or that some stuff could be separated
   - `input_events`
     - toggle menu's binding cancel only considers inputs from profile "0". should be the specific controller's player's profile (or single player mode check)
     - a lot of binding handling in general. could be moved to a function in `input_binding.cpp`? would need to be able to report if it is stealing inputs. `input_events` handles controller connection as well, so maybe there should be a smarter way to hook anything up to `sdl_event_filter`, like a vector of callbacks
   - `players`
-    - `single_player_mode` should be separate from max players
-    - concept of players and profiles are disjointed, maybe thats okay? controller reconnects should attempt to preserve the last player's profile
+    - concept of players and profiles are disjointed, maybe thats okay?
+    - controller reconnects should attempt to preserve the last player's profile
-    - pressing escape stops the process and creates a softlock
+    - pressing escape stops the assignment process and creates a softlock

 ## before public wishlist

 - New config types
-  - Enum sub-variant: dropdown
+  - Enum sub-variant: dropdown (`ui_select` component)
   - Color picker
     - important cus a lot of people are using hex which means it doesn't have controller support
 - Mod recompui: expose functionality